andrewbaay/andrewbaay.github.io/content/posts/obm-part3/index.md

 Ported the Deferred Renderer.
 I modified the G-Buffer layout on this iteration of the renderer to use as little space as possible.
 Normals are now encoded on Octahedral Compression Mapping.
 This makes the normals occupy only 2 channels, and then packed together with roughness and metalness.
 A new buffer is now created to store per-pixel velocity called the Velocity Buffer. this buffer will then be used for either motion blur or DLSS/FSR, if the developer implements it.

+### Half-Pixel Offset
+On D3D9, there is a half-pixel offset that is present on all rendering code.
+On D3D11 this doesnt exist anymore so the top level rendering code has to change to account for this.
+More information about the Half-Pixel Offset is available [here.](https://aras-p.info/blog/2016/04/08/solving-dx9-half-pixel-offset/)

+### Instancing
+Since D3D11 supports `DrawIndexedInstanced`, I implemented it to work with the static prop rendering code.
+This has mixed results but rendering a lot of models dont bog down the system anymore as much as it was on D3D9.

+This instancing path is used mainly on shadowmapping pass where there is little material variety and instancing can be retrofitted into the current rendering pipeline more easily.

 ## Additional Features Included on the D3D11 Port
 ---